-9.13.1 A Shareholder may at any time switch all or some of his Shares of one Class (Original Shares) for Shares of another Class (New Shares), subject to the restrictions defined in this Prospectus.
-The number of New Shares issued will be determined by reference to the respective prices of

-- New Shares and Original Shares at the Valuation Point applicable at the time the Original Shares are redeemed and the New Shares are issued. - 9.13.2 A request to switch may be made in writing to the Registrar by telephoning 0333 300 0375.
-The Shareholder will be required to provide written instructions to the Registrar or their client adviser, as appropriate (which, in the case of joint Shareholders must be signed by all the joint Shareholders) before switching is effected. - 9.13.3 If the switch would result in the Shareholder holding a number of Original Shares or New Shares of a value which is less than the minimum holding in the Class concerned, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Original Shares to New Shares (and make a charge upon such switch) or refuse to effect any switch of the Original Shares.
+- 9.13.1 A Shareholder may at any time switch all or some of his Shares of one Class (Original Shares) for Shares of another Class (New Shares), subject to the restrictions defined in this Prospectus.
+The number of New Shares issued will be determined by reference to the respective prices of New Shares and Original Shares at the Valuation Point applicable at the time the Original Shares are redeemed and the New Shares are issued. - 9.13.2 A request to switch may be made in writing to the dealing office of the ACD.
+The Shareholder will be required to provide written instructions to the Registrar or their client adviser, as appropriate (which, in the case of joint Shareholders must be signed by all the joint Shareholders) before switching is effected.
+Switching forms may be obtained from the Registrar or the client's client adviser. - 9.13.3 If the switch would result in the Shareholder holding a number of Original Shares or New Shares of a value which is less than the minimum holding in the Class concerned, the ACD may, if it thinks fit, switch the whole of the applicant's holding of Original Shares to New Shares (and make a charge upon such switch) or refuse to effect any switch of the Original Shares.
 No switch will be allowed during any period when the right of Shareholders to require the redemption of their Shares is suspended.
 Save as otherwise specifically set out, the general provisions on procedures relating to redemption will apply equally to a switch.
-A request to switch must be received by the ACD before the Valuation Point on a Dealing Day upon which the switch is to be made effective (or at such earlier date and time as may be specified by the ACD.)
-Switching requests received after a Valuation Point will be held over until the next day that is a Dealing Day. - 9.13.4 The ACD may adjust the number of New Shares to be issued to reflect the application of any charge on switching together with any other charges, or dilution adjustments in respect of the application for the New Shares or redemption or cancellation of the Original Shares as may be permitted pursuant to the COLL Sourcebook.
+A duly completed switching form must be received by the ACD before the Valuation Point on a Dealing Day upon which the switch is to be made effective (or at such earlier date and time as may be specified by the ACD.)
+Switching requests received after a Valuation Point will be held over until the next day that is a Dealing Day. - 9.13.4 The ACD may adjust the number of New Shares to be issued to reflect the application of any charge on switching together with any other charges in respect of the application for the New Shares or redemption or cancellation of the Original Shares as may be permitted pursuant to the FCA Rules. - 9.13.5 Details of the fees that the ACD may charge, in relation to switching, are set out in paragraph 14.4.